University of Southern California (USC) Tuition and Fees

 Private loans don’t have a specific application window and can be applied for on an as-needed basis.
 However, if you think you may need to take out a private loan, it’s a good idea to submit your FAFSA first to see what federal aid you may qualify for as it generally may have better rates and terms.

 If you’ve missed the FAFSA deadline or you’re struggling to pay for school throughout the year, private loans can potentially help you make your payments.
 Just keep in mind that you will need enough lead time for your loan to process and for your lender to send money to your school.

-The average net price for a beginning undergraduate student in 2019-2020 (after grants and scholarships from federal, state, local, and institutional sources) was $39,759.
-If this remained true for all four years, the price would be $159,036.
-When looking at other private educational institutions in the Wall Street Journal top rankings, USC tuition is the 8th most expensive.
+The price for a beginning undergraduate student in 2022-23 was $85,064.
+If this remains true for all four years, the price would be $340,256.
+When looking at other private educational institutions in the Wall Street Journal top rankings, USC tuition is the 12th most expensive.